ossf/malicious-packages/README.md

 # OpenSSF Malicious Packages

-This repository is a collection of reports of malicious packages identified in Open Source package repositories consumable via the [Open Source Vulnerability (OSV)](https://osv.dev) format.
+This repository is a collection of reports of malicious packages identified in Open Source package repositories, consumable via the [Open Source Vulnerability (OSV)](https://osv.dev) format.

 This project is closely related to the [OpenSSF